valeriansaliou/bloom/README.md

 Connection closed by foreign host.
 ```

 **Notice: before any command can be issued, Bloom requires the client to validate its hasher function against the Bloom internal hasher (done with the `HASHREQ` and `HASHRES` exchange).
-FarmHash is used to hash keys, which computed results may vary between architectures.
+FarmHash is used to hash keys, using the FarmHash.fingerprint64(), which computed results may vary between architectures.
 This way, most weird Bloom Control issues are prevented in advance.**

 **📦 Bloom Control Libraries:**